sangamjena/AgroVLM-Domain-Adapted-Vision-Language-Models-for-Crop-Disease-Diagnosis/README.md

 ---

-## Stage 3 — Short Q&A Label Grounding
+### Stage 3 — Short Q&A Label Grounding

-**Model used:** `Mistral-7B`
+**Model used:** Mistral-7B

-Short classification-oriented Q&A pairs are generated to strengthen the model’s grounding capability and improve discrimination between visually similar agricultural diseases.
-Answers are intentionally short and deterministic.
+Short classification-oriented Q&A pairs are generated to strengthen the model's label grounding and improve discrimination between visually similar disease classes.
+Answers are intentionally single-word and deterministic.

 **Prompt Template:**